 As the only full-time professional humane investigations team in the state of Minnesota, AHS humane agents are often contacted to assist law enforcement with cases related to or involving animals.
 These services are provided at no cost.
 When called upon, our veterinary and animal care staff can provide:

 - Equipment and personnel to assist with animal seizure

 - Transportation and shelter for large numbers of animals taken into custody

 - Technical consultation during investigations involving animal cruelty allegations

 Contact us for help

 Individuals and law enforcement agencies may contact a humane agent directly to request assistance.
-Citizen reports of abuse and neglect are kept confidential.
-Call our investigation hotline at 612-772-9999 to report a case of abuse or neglect.
+Learn more about how to report suspected animal abuse or neglect.